beamable/Changelogs/beamable-tools-changelog.md

 ### Fixed
 - Fixed an issue in which running `beam deploy release` when CID was an alias resulted in an error in execution.
 - Fixed `useLocal: true` in Scheduler Microservice invocation when the C#MS is remotely deployed.

+## [4.3.2] - 2025-07-23
+### Changed
+- `beam deploy release` waits for logs to be flushed from docker buildkit, and prints additional diagnostic logs on failure to parse imageId.

 ## [4.3.1] - 2025-06-05